vramana/til/content/posts/background_process.md

   - bash
 ---

-I learnt how to spawn background process in bash and wait for them to finish.
+I learned how to spawn background process in bash and wait for them to finish.

 <!--more-->

 Take the following script, we have to 2 process that slow and running sequentially.